kellyluo25/recollectives/_posts/2021-07-08-steps-on-the-met.md

 <br />

 The music in *gossip girl* was a visceral stylistic choice (listen: [this spotify playlist](https://open.spotify.com/playlist/5LS331Ne16mF0LoD1VGw9H?si=085bae754212401b)).
 This show was glamorous, glitzy, and gilded: covered in lush excess, with real heart underneath.
-Shows about these super rich kids with fake friends and

 <br />